rahimunshaik/AlbumCollection_React_SkillTest_2/README.md

-# Getting Started with Create React App- My Books Album Collection
+# Getting Started with Create React App- My Album Collection

+This project is a web application that displays a collection of albums.
+Each album is represented by a title and an ID.
+The application allows users to add, update, and delete albums.

-- [ ] I've updated README in a way relevant to my changes Directory Structure to build Album Collection:
+To create this react based web application we need some basic understanding about following things :--- I've updated README in a way relevant to my changes
+Directory Structure to build Album Collection:
 --public
     -index.html         //render data to browser